AER: Editorial Policy

 When submitting papers for peer review, all authors must provide Disclosure Statements, identifying potential conflicts of interest.
 If authors have nothing to disclose, they are obligated to submit a statement explicitly stating this.
 Disclosure Statements should also disclose whether IRB approval was obtained for the project, and if not, state the reason(s).
 For published papers, a brief summary of potential conflicts of interest should appear in the acknowledgements footnote.
 A more detailed account will be available on the journal's website, posted with the paper.

-Data Availability Policy
+Data and Code Availability Policy

 Permission to make digital or hard copies of part or all of American Economic Association publications for personal or classroom use is granted without fee provided that copies are not distributed for profit or direct commercial advantage and that copies show this notice on the first page or initial screen of a display along with the full citation, including the name of the author.
 Copyrights for components of this work owned by others than AEA must be honored.
 Abstracting with credit is permitted.